+It is possible to connect a forced air kit on the back or on either side of the Everest II.
 This kit allows distributing heat to another room up to 50 feet (15 m) of the fireplace.
-The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250°F. For the complete installation procedure, see the installation manual provided with the kit.
+The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.

+For the complete installation procedure, see the installation manual provided with the kit.
+You can also download this manual at www.osburn-mfg.com.

-19The EPA standard states that it is necessary to perform certification testing with any ventilation that is likely to alter the units' performance.
+The EPA standard states that it is necessary to perform certification testing with any ventilation that is likely to alter the units' performance.
 For this reason, SBI has tested the effects of the forced air kit on the emissions of fine particles.
-Due to the design of the appliance and more specifically to the temperature sensor that is installed to control stops and starts, the forced ait kit does not affect the emission results.
+Due to the design of our appliance and more specifically to the temperature sensor that is installed to control stops and starts, the forced art kit does not affect the emission results.
 In fact, this option promotes the recovery of excess heat to later redistribute it to other rooms.
-During testing, it was noted that the convection blowers underneath the firebox had more of an effect on the fine particles emission due to the air being directed onto the firebox thus cooling the unit.
-However, this appliance has already been tested for emission with one or more convection blowers.
-The environmental requirements are then met efficiently.
+During our testing, it was noted that the convection blowers underneath the firebox had more of an effect on the fine particles emission due to the air being directed onto the firebox thus cooling the unit.
+However, this appliance has already been tested for emission